shauryananda3/Text-Feature-Engineering-Data-Processing-Pipeline---Customer-Reviews-Analysis/README.md

-# 📊 Customer Reviews Text Analysis using NLP
+# 📊 Customer Review Text Analysis using NLP

+🚀 NLP pipeline to transform customer reviews into numerical features and perform sentiment classification

+---

 ## 🔍 Overview

-This project builds an end-to-end Natural Language Processing (NLP) pipeline to transform raw customer reviews into numerical features and perform sentiment classification.
+This project builds an end-to-end Natural Language Processing (NLP) pipeline to process raw customer reviews and convert them into structured numerical features.

-It demonstrates how traditional text feature engineering techniques can be applied to real-world textual data.
+It demonstrates how traditional NLP techniques like Bag of Words and TF-IDF can be used for sentiment analysis.

 ---